KBeacom256/Project-Raven/Docs/MKII/engineering_notebook.md

 - took the TRUST test and now have certification to fly for two years before renewal
 - now working on the BOM and compatibility matrix for Raven MKII

+## 2026-07-24
+- continued working on the BOM for MKII
+- also looking into the part 107 testing and remote pilot certification